etsangsplk/registry-oauth-server/README.md

 ## authz

-Authorization is performed by checking the group membership for the authenticated user.
+Authorization is performed by checking privilege on the `registry` host, either `push` or `pull`.
-A user can be in both `pusher` and `puller` groups.
-Membership is checked in real-time, when the request is recieved.
+Privilege is checked in real-time, when the request is recieved.

 More granular permission checking can be implemented by modifying the function `get_allowed_actions` in [app.py](app.py).
 `typ` is the type of action, most commonly 'repository'. `name` is the name of the repository.